Quadtree/LD54/plans/ideas.md

 We are doing large pixel style.
 4x4 pixels on a 1080p screen, so 8x8 pixels on my 4K screen.

 # TODO
-- Some way to tell where you're targeting on the other side
 - Sound
 - Music